Floorp-Projects/Floorp/browser/components/newtab/content-src/asrouter/docs/targeting-attributes.md

 Targeting information must be captured in [an expression](./targeting-guide.md) that has access to the following attributes.
 You may combine and compare any of these attributes as needed.

-Please note that some targeting attributes require stricter controls on the telemetry than can be colleted, so when in doubt, ask for review.
+Please note that some targeting attributes require stricter controls on the telemetry than can be collected, so when in doubt, ask for review.

 ## Available attributes